mez/fcn8_semantic_segmentation/README.md

 ```

 ## Reflection
 The second run produced sharper results.
-Looks like increase the epochs and reducing batch size did the trick.
+Looks like increasing the epochs and reducing the batch size did the trick.

 ## Future Todos